gouherdanish/gouherdanish.github.io/_posts/2024-09-29-docker-networks.md

     ...
 ```

+- Note the IP addresses of container 1 and 2 after inspecting them
-- Also, note the `IPAddress` on the container1 - 172.17.0.2
+    - container1 - 172.19.0.2
-- Similarly inspect the container 2 and note the `IPAddress` on the container2 - 172.17.0.3
+    - container2 - 172.19.0.3

 **Communication between Containers - Using IP Address**
 - Since the containers are in the same bridge network, they can communicate among themselves using IP addresses.